 The Kanban Method

 Kanban is a scheduling system for just-in-time (JIT) lean manufacturing.
 It originated at Toyota.
-Kanban is a Japanese word that literally translates to “signboard” or “card”.
+Kanban is a Japanese word (kan - visual signal, ban - card or board) that literally translates to “signboard” or “card”.

 It is a pull-system where work is pulled from a queue.
 As the team finishes a work item, it pulls the next item from the queue.
 The pull-based system provides for continuous flow of work and value delivery to the customer.
 It does not prescribe time-boxed iterations.
 However, teams using the Scrum framework often use Kanban within their time-boxed Sprints to track the work on the Sprint backlog.